 In our view, taking the evidence as a whole, it was open to the jury to find that the assaults took place in the 5–6 minutes of private prayer time and that this was before the “hive of activity” described by the other witnesses began.
 The jury were not bound to have a reasonable doubt. [par 300]

-However, Ferguson and Maxwell make their reasoning difficult to follow because, while they relate the five to six-minutes of “private prayer” time to Potter’s activities—it began immediately after Potter had seen “the procession of choir and clergy had gone through the west door of the cathedral”—they don’t say what the other players in this scenario, especially the altar servers, were doing at the same time.
-For the Ferguson-Maxwell version of events to be true, these crucial participants in the mass that fateful Sunday must have played a role that allowed Pell’s abuse of the boys to have occurred within that five to six-minutes hiatus, when no-one else was in the priests’ sacristy.
+However, Ferguson and Maxwell make their reasoning difficult to follow because, while they relate the five to six minutes of “private prayer” time to Potter’s activities—it began immediately after Potter had seen “the procession of choir and clergy had gone through the west door of the cathedral”—they don’t say what the other players in this scenario, especially the altar servers, were doing at the same time.
+For the Ferguson–Maxwell version of events to be true, these crucial participants in the mass that fateful Sunday must have played a role that allowed Pell’s abuse of the boys to have occurred within that five- to six-minute hiatus, when no one else was in the priests’ sacristy.

-I have drawn up a timeline of all the events that the evidence endorsed by Ferguson and Maxwell permits.
+I have drawn up a timeline of all the events that the evidence endorsed by Ferguson and Maxwell permits (see pages 30 and 31).
 All the principal characters they discuss on this specific topic are listed in it and the activities they undertook in each minute of a fifteen-minute period after the end of the mass are recorded.

-The timeline has its starting point at 12:02 noon on the Sunday concerned.
-According to Finnigan [par 805], Mass usually finished a minute or two after 12pm.
+The timeline has its starting point at 12:02 p.m. on the Sunday concerned.
+According to Finnigan [par 805], Mass usually finished a minute or two after 12 noon.
 The minute-by-minute list of events comes directly from evidence endorsed by Ferguson and Maxwell, and in any case is not affected by the exact starting time but rather the time elapsed after Mass finished, whenever that was.

 The six minutes required for the exit procession is also the same that cathedral officials today say it takes the entrance procession for a Solemn Mass to move from the priests’ sacristy, to the cathedral’s rear gate, and then via external procession to the west door, and then up the centre aisle to the positions allocated to participants inside the cathedral to celebrate the Mass.

-The timeline published here (below) shows that the hypothesis of the Appeal Court majority, that there was a hiatus period during which Potter waited for private prayers to end in the cathedral, during which time the priests’ sacristy was occupied solely by Pell and the two choir boys, is wrong.
+The timeline published here shows that the hypothesis of the Appeal Court majority, that there was a hiatus period during which Potter waited for private prayers to end in the cathedral, during which time the priests’ sacristy was occupied solely by Pell and the two choirboys, is wrong.

 The timeline shows that the altar servers, especially those who headed the procession, would have got to the priests’ sacristy before the two boys.
 They took a more direct route to that room than the choirboy, who said he and his friend backtracked externally from the toilet corridor to the south transept door before re-entering the cathedral and following the internal route to the priests’ sacristy, a route Ferguson and Maxwell accepted as true [par 203].
-The altar servers went there directly and, finding the door unlocked, as the two judges assure us it was, would have gone in and started their “hive of activity” before the boys could have arrived.
+My informant about the cathedral says that, starting from the rear gate, it would take the altar servers sixteen seconds (twenty-two paces) to go along the toilet corridor to the priests’ sacristy.
+However, using the choirboys’ alternative route via the south transept doors, it would have taken them one minute sixteen seconds (115 paces) to go from the rear gate to the sacristy.
+The altar servers went there directly and, finding the door unlocked, as the two judges assure us it was, would have gone in exactly one minute before the boys arrived.